LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 ### version TBD
 *Released*: TBD
-* Issue 45479: Add onDataChange callback in more editable grids
+* Issue 45479: Add getIsDirty and setIsDirty callback in editable grids so we warn on page leave but not on export

 ### version 2.195.0
 *Released*: 7 July 2022